po1sigala/live/01-Class-Content/13-ORM-dev/01-Activities/08-Stu_Update-Delete/README.md

 ## Acceptance Criteria

-* It's done when a book can be updated based on specific parametors (e.g. 'numberOfPges').
+* It's done when a book can be updated based on specific parameters (e.g. 'numberOfPges').

-* It's done when a book can be deleted based on specific parametors (e.g. 'bookid').
+* It's done when a book can be deleted based on specific parameters (e.g. 'bookid').

 ---